msyamkumar/cs220-f21-projects/p12/README.md

 **Note** : Your output should be a **str** representing the name of the institution with the greatest absolute difference between its "World Rank" in 2019-2020 and 2021-2022.

-**Warning:** You must use Boolean indexing of your DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** You can add an extra column to the DataFrame with the absolute difference between the `"2019_ranking"` and `"2021_ranking"`, and sort your DataFrame by this new column.

 ### #Q14: For all the three years, find the number of institutions which have a continuous improvement in their "World Rank".

 **Note** : Your output should be an **int** representing the number of institutions whose `"World Ranking"` has continuously kept **improving**.

-**Warning:** Use Boolean indexing of your DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 ---

 ### #Q15: In the year 2020-2021, list the institutions which are within the top 10 in the world based on "Alumni Employment Rank" but do not feature in the top 10 of the world ranking.

 **Note:** Your output should be a **list** of institutions.
 The order does not matter.

-**Warning:** Use Boolean indexing of your DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Optional Hint:** Given two *sets* `A` and `B`, you can find the elements which are in `A` but not in `B` using `A - B`.
 In pythonic language:
 ```python